- Professional Development

 Amy Meuers, Chief Executive Officer

 As the CEO of the National Youth Leadership Council, Amy brings more than a decade of service-learning experience to the organization.
-Her passion and commitment to young people is evident through her leadership of the National Service-Learning Conference for the past 13 years, her commentary through articles and blog posts, as well as her own volunteer activities.
+Her passion and commitment to young people is evident through her leadership of the National Service-Learning Conference for the past 15 years, her commentary through articles and blog posts, as well as her own volunteer activities.
 Prior to joining NYLC, Amy spent 10 years in the insurance industry working in claims, risk control, marketing, and event planning.
-She holds a Bachelor’s degree in Business Administration from Globe University and an Executive Leadership Certificate from Arizona State University Lodestar Center for Philanthropy & Nonprofit Innovation in partnership with the Indiana University School of Public and Environmental Affairs and the National Human Services Assembly.
+She holds a master's degree in organizational leadership from Regis University, Colorado, a bachelor’s degree in business administration from Globe University, and an Executive Leadership Certificate from Arizona State University Lodestar Center for Philanthropy & Nonprofit Innovation in partnership with the Indiana University School of Public and Environmental Affairs and the National Human Services Assembly.
 She is committed to transforming community into classroom and inspiring all young people to Serve.
 Learn.
 Change the world.®

 Board of Directors